 ALTA first defined the frequency of use of the three major types of sentences used in general conversation: declarative, interrogative beginning with a question word, and interrogative not beginning with a question word.
 Each of these types is weighted according to the frequency of use.
 The recording of the candidate is analyzed for each sentence type considering the appropriate ending intonation and the tonal emphasis on nouns or verbs.
 In a process similar to the Pronunciation test described above, the intonation problems are determined as none, minor, moderate or severe.
 The scoring for all intonation types is totaled to give the intonation score.

 Speech speed is the rate at which American English is spoken.
 The speech speed is measured in words per minute (wpm).
 The recording of the candidate is analyzed to evaluate whether the wpm interferes with comprehension by American-English speakers.
 A candidate’s speech speed can be too fast for native speakers to understand when pronunciation and intonation problems exist.
 Alternatively, it can be too slow, causing the speaker to sound not proficient in English.

 The ALTA voice accent test is an indicator of a candidate’s accent relative to the Standard American accent.
 The test is a good indicator of performance improvement in ALTA’s accent reduction programs.

 Upon enrollment, the reading is provided to the client, and the voice accent test can be done at any time by calling ALTA’s automated test recording line.

 Test fees are $99.00.
-You can add the Voice Accent Assessment to our secure shopping cart here, or contact an ALTA sales representative via email by clicking on the red contact box above.
+You can add the Voice Accent Assessment by contacting an ALTA sales representative in our on page contact form.